 I. Alcohol in Art: Ancient Period

-The ancient Egyptians often painted images of beer and wine production and consumption.
-Their images show great detail.
-That enables us to understand much about their alcohol culture.
+The ancient Egyptians often painted images of beer and wine production and drinking.
+And their images show great detail.
+That permits us to understand much about their alcohol culture.

-In contrast, ancient Greek painters almost always associated it with religion or mythology.
-They commonly portrayed the god of wine, Bacchus.
-And they often showed him as intoxicated.
+On the other hand, ancient Greek painters almost always linked it with religion or mythology.
+Commonly they portrayed the god of wine, Bacchus.
+And they often showed him as drunk.

-In the Roman Empire, artists sometimes portrayed banquets and orgies.
-In some cases, they included intoxicated individuals.
+During the Roman Empire, artists sometimes portrayed banquets and orgies.
+They also included, in some cases, intoxicated people.

-Christian art focused on religious themes.
-Wine is in paintings of the last supper.
-But wine occurs in other paintings as well.
+For the most part, Christian art focused on religious themes.
+Of course, wine is in paintings of the last supper.
+But wine is in other paintings as well.

 Belshazzar’s Feast by Rembrandt, Martin, Allston and others.